Find Large Files in Linux

 head: prints only the first 10 lines of the piped output.

-The find command comes with lot of powerful options.
-For example you can search for large files that are older than x days, large files with specific extension or large files that belong to a particular user.
+command comes with a lot of powerful options.
+For example, you can search for large files that are older than x days, large files with a specific extension, or large files that belong to a particular user.

-du command is used estimate file space usage and it is particularly useful for finding directories and files that consume large amounts of disk space.
+du command is used to estimate file space usage, and it is particularly useful for finding directories and files that consume large amounts of disk space.

 The following command will print the largest files and directories: